 Simply moving closer to the network access point may also improve scan reliability.
-It is situated in an office between the lecture room and the common area, so best results should be achieved from the back of the lecture room and from the part of the common area closest to the building entrance.
+It is situated in M1.00.14, a small room at the back of the communal area on the ground floor of the Mercator 1 building.

 (a) Read the manual page section on host discovery.
 Your first task is to map the network.
 Discover all the active hosts, and write your results to exercise3a.
 Also explain how you discovered them.